 - Mobile responsiveness: Half of all nonprofit website traffic comes from mobile devices.
-Knowing this, several mobile users will likely encounter your Google Ads, so make sure your design automatically reformats itself based on screen size.
+Mobile users will likely encounter your Google Ads, so make sure your design automatically reformats itself based on screen size.

 - Security: Your website should encrypt information users share with you.
 Your URL should show “https” instead of “http” to offer users greater protection on your site.